- Oct 30, 2025

 Choosing the Right Crane Clamp

-- Working Load Limit (WLL): The most important factor is the WLL, which specifies the maximum weight the clamp can safely lift.
-Always choose a clamp with a WLL that exceeds the weight of the load.
-Consult the manufacturer's specifications and safety guidelines for the particular clamp.
+The Working Load Limit (WLL) is the most important factor when selecting a crane clamp.
+It indicates the maximum weight the clamp can safely lift.
+Always choose a clamp with a WLL higher than the weight of your load to allow a safety margin.
+Check the manufacturer's specifications and follow all safety guidelines.
+Never guess the load capacity, as exceeding it can lead to accidents or equipment failure.

 Crane Clamp Safety